O’Neill Institute Associate

-Daniel Hougendobler, J.D., M.P.H., LL.M., is a Law Fellow with the O’Neill Institute.
+Daniel Hougendobler, J.D., M.P.H., LL.M., is an Associate with the O’Neill Institute.
 He holds a Juris Doctor and Masters in Public Health from Emory University, where he served as Articles Editor for the Emory Law Journal, as well as a Master of Laws in Global Health Law from Georgetown University.
 His research interests include health law and policy, trade and health, and the impact of the global governance system on access to medicines.

 Prior to joining the O’Neill Institute, Daniel researched PEPFAR implementation in Rwanda, aided in an NGO's implementation of a clean water program in Haiti, and assisted the Medicines Patent Pool in its attempt to lower intellectual property barriers to HIV treatments.